rappopo/dab/README.md

 dab.find().then(function (results) => { ... })
 ```

-And later in production, you just do like this:
+And later in production, just change to this:

 ```javascript
 var Dab = require('@rappopo/dab-couch'),